opendaylight/docs/docs/developer-guides/logging-subsystem.rst

 There are three examples when this level should be used:

 #.
-Incorrectable internal state inconsistency, such as when a JVM
+Incorrigible internal state inconsistency, such as when a JVM
    reports an OutOfMemoryError.
-The toplevel handler would log this condition and force a JVM exit, as it is not capable of continuing execution.
+The top-level handler would log this condition and force a JVM exit, as it is not capable of continuing execution.
 #.
 Internal state inconsistency, which is correctable by flushing and